RBAdelphiStudent/lab03/README.md

 ```
 public Student(String name)
 ```
+The constructor shown above belongs to the Student class.
 ## How many parameters does the following constructor have, and what are their types?
 ```
 public Book(String title, double price)
 ```
+* The following constructor has two parameters, a string (title) and a double (price).
 ## Can you guess what types some of the `Book` class’s fields might be, from the parameters in its constructor?
 Can you assume anything about the names of its fields?